 IPOST stands for Iowa Physician Orders for Scope of Treatment.
 This legal document is completed in the 3rd stage of advance care planning.

-Second Step: Identify goals of care related to specific complications resulting from a chronic condition.
-Recommended for: individuals who have received a new diagnosis, suffer from a chronic illness, and/or frequently hospitalized.
+- Second Step: Identify goals of care related to specific complications resulting from a chronic condition.
+Recommended for individuals who have received a new diagnosis, suffer from a chronic illness, and/or are frequently hospitalized.

-Last Step: Identify goals of care expressed as medical orders using IPOST document.
-Recommended for: individuals with a life-limiting illness, frail, and elderly.
+- Last Step: Identify goals of care expressed as medical orders using the IPOST document.
+Recommended for individuals with a life-limiting illness, the frail, and the elderly.